open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ### Localizations, Configurations and FluxDeployer

-Here, we'll create the localization and configuration YAML by hand and then apply it to the cluster.
+Here, we will create the localization and configuration YAML by hand and then apply it to the cluster.

 We have to create three of each of these components.
 Localization, Configuration and a FluxDeployer.
 One for each component version.

 #### Backend

 Both, localization and configuration, are in the ConfigData object.
-So we'll point to that.
+So we point to that.
 The controller will use the `image` resource to localize the backend image.
 This is how it's defined in the localizations rule:

 ```yaml